IbrahimSabriOrene/zed-razor-treesitter/README.md

 # Tree-sitter Razor

+# Hello, I won't be able to continue working on this project due to an increased workload at my primary job.
+So if anyone would like to continue on this project let me know via mail (ibrahimsabriorene@protonmail.com) or linkedln https://www.linkedin.com/in/ibrahimorene/

 <strong><span style="color:red">Let me know if you want upgrades.</span></strong>

 > **Note:** This project made with AI.
 It does work.
 Use with caution.
 I quickly build this project (in 1 hour) just for using ZED with Blazor-Razor pages.
 It lacks structure, coding standarts, and every other professional aspect.
 Just an AI slop